poetic/ember-cli-cordova/README.md

+# Installation

+`npm install -g https://github.com/poetic/ember-cli-cordova`

-# Install
+# Commands

-`npm install -g https://github.com/poetic/ember-cli-cordova` `ember-cdv new --name MyApp --id com.poetic.myapp`
++ `ember-cdv new --name MyApp --id com.poetic.myapp` create new app
++ `ember-cdv link-production` symlink ember's dist directory to cordova's www
++ `ember-cdv link-development` symlink ember's tmp/output directory to cordova's www
++ `ember-cdv help` display help for commands

-# Workflow
+# Development
-You will always Work out of the app/ember directory

-### general development
+## General
-In there you can run standard ember-cli commands and develop in the browser
+In app/ember you can run standard ember-cli commands and develop in the browser

-### simulator development
+## Simulator
 After making a change to the ember app, you must run `cordova build <platform>` to update the build to contain those changes.
-You can then relaunch the app by building inside of xcode or running `cordova simulate <platform>`
+You can then relaunch the app by building inside of xcode/eclipse or running `cordova simulate <platform>`

-### environment builds
+# Builds

+## Environment

 The environment is passed into the ember build command and is pulled from the TARGET environment variable.
 The environment defaults to development.